grimmhud/django-scraper/README.md

 ## Features
 - Extract data via CSS selector
 - Export data as CSV
+- See History in Django-Admin
+- Download Previews scraping in Django-Admin

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.